parsifal-47/erlcloud/README.md

  Making it backward compatible does not seem feasible and valuable at the moment.

 - v2.1.X
- * fix dializer findings and make it mandatory for the library
+ * fix dialyzer findings and make it mandatory for the library
  * make full support of Mix/HEX

 - v2.2.X